heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3d4_valuation-to-credit-planning.md

 ### 2. Explicit Planning Refusal
 Examples (non-exhaustive):
-- Core PASS with no creditable value
+- Core PASS with no accepted value
-- Core PASS with partial acceptance that cannot be planned safely
+- Snapshot missing or unsupported
-- Metadata relevance prevents valuation
+- Metadata relevance blocks valuation
 - Ambiguous or unavailable valuation surfaces

 No silent fallback is permitted.